Skip to main content

 • LIGN 112: Speech Sounds and Speech Disorders

-• LIGN 148: Psycholinguistics of Sign Language
+• LIGN 148: Psycholinguistics of Sign Languages

 • LIGN 155: Evolution of Language